Tango, Posture and Hold

 'Normal' position needs more extension.

 Avoid the look that the position is "too held", stretch the body more.
-Have strong energy, but it doesn't mean body is tense and stiff everywhere.
+Have strong energy with tone, but it doesn't mean body is tense and stiff everywhere.
+Lady responds with same level of tone/energy as Man gives.

 The arms should have consistent tone, fwd and give to Man, not pull Man, especially in back walks and Tango Close.